 Whether you’re adding different textures to your at-home paintings such as aluminium foil or layered paint – or looking to transform an image you snapped on your daily walk, make sure each piece of art tells a story.
 The Blacklist, founded by Australian artist, Nathan Johnson has an amazing service where you can print and frame your own photos – and even add his signature typography on top of your own photographs, transforming them into a unique piece of art.

 Make your at-home gallery or at-home masterpieces consistent and give your ‘gallery’ a more cohesive look by picking prints or creating art that has a common colour throughout all – even if just a tiny bit (may we suggest Aperol orange!?)

-Go for symmetry and maintain balance If you’re hanging more than one artwork, get out your ruler.
+If you’re hanging more than one artwork, get out your ruler.
 Start with a centre and a hero piece of art, then work out from there.
 Use your ruler to ensure your frames, artworks, polaroids or post-cards are aligned and straight, maintain balance by ensuring large artworks are balanced with 2-3 smaller artworks adjacent.
 Art aficionados recommend laying out your artworks on the floor first – before affixing them to a wall.